Colour Is Not Decoration: Jesmonite, Mid-Century Palettes and Restraint

 What This Stage Clarified

-restraint strengthens structural reading
+• restraint strengthens structural legibility

-historical palettes provide context without dictating outcomes
+• historical palettes offer context without prescribing outcomes

 Setting Up Casting and Surface Testing